therealsmat/vhost-manager/README.md

 Create and manage your virtual hosts on your command line, seamlessly!

 ## Installation
+Download the tool using composer
-Pull in the package by `composer require therealsmat/vhost-manager`
+`composer global require therealsmat/vhost-manager`